 The Park Facilities Park facilities include screened shelters with bunk beds (no mattresses); campsites with water; campsites with water and electricity; walk-in water sites (200 yards in with a picnic table, a fire ring, a grill, and water in area); picnic sites; an interpretive hiking trail, approximately 3/4 mile long; 3.5 miles of paved trails; 4 miles of multi-use trails for hiking and mountain biking; an interpretive center with an exhibit room and audiovisual room; a sponsored youth group area; and a group camp which includes the screened shelters located next to the dining hall; the dining hall (capacity 80) may be rented separately for day use.
 There is also an amphitheater that seats 50 people.

-Arriving in Austin during covid, Wonderspaces offers 28,000 square feet of art installations to dazzle every corner of your mind.
-An exquisite fun house of varied installations of light, mirror, te...
+Arriving in Austin during covid, Wonderspaces offers 28,000 square feet of art installations to dazzle every corner of your mind, like Hoshi By NONOTAK Studio (pictured above.)
+An exquisite fun hou...

 Locals and visitors alike will enjoy the dark, spooky style of Haunted ATX hearse limo and van tours.
 One of the more unique experiences in Austin that is seriously keeping Austin weird, this tour ...